liwa-dev/anime-repear/README.md

 ## Description

-Anime Repear is a web application (currently unfinished and uncompleted) that aims to allow users to explore and discover anime series and watching episodes.
-It provides a user-friendly interface to search for anime, view details, and save favorites for later.
+Development for Anime Repear began 4 months ago, making it an ongoing and uncompleted project.
+Despite being a work in progress, it already demonstrates a promising vision.
+Anime Repear is a dynamic web application that empowers users to explore and discover a wide range of anime series while enjoying their favorite episodes.
+The application features an intuitive interface, enabling users to effortlessly search for anime, access comprehensive details, and conveniently save their favorites for future enjoyment.
+Although unfinished, Anime Repear is committed to providing an exceptional user experience, and future updates are planned to enhance its functionality.

 ## Features